How Regini Works

 What Happens to Your Money Behind the Scenes

 It's worth being straightforward about this.
 When you deposit KES, it's converted to USDC, a US dollar stablecoin issued by Circle.
 That USDC is held in a digital wallet assigned to your account and deployed into yield-generating protocols.
-The interest from those protocols is what you receive.
+The yield from those protocols is what you receive.

 Regini is not a bank.
-Your savings are not covered by a deposit protection scheme.
+Your funds are not covered by a deposit protection scheme.
 The yield is variable.
 You should only save what you can afford to keep in the platform, and you should read our General Risk Warning before you start.

 A Realistic Example